sarabjeetsingh1712/AddressBook/README.md

 - Print address book.
 - Print unique contacts across the address books.

+Once application is depolyed and stared, API infommation can be accessed thourgh **http://localhost:8080/swagger-ui.html#/**.
+This URL will also provide information about request and response for each exposed operation.
+User can try any of the operation using the said URL of swagger.

 Following are the steps to create data so that other operations can be tested through Postman or any other tool

 1. Create Address booking using **updateAddressBook** or **updateAddressBooks**